mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 * Hide payment gateway when cart exceeds method min / max amount.
 Method min / max amount is returned by Mollie API.
 * Add filter to change the return URL.

-= 2.1.1 - 27/01/2016 =
+= 2.0.1 - 02/10/2015 =
+* Add support for SEPA Direct Debit.
-* Add better support for translation plugins Polylang and mLanguage.
+* Add message for Belfius, Bitcoin, Bancontact/Mister Cash and paysafecard when the payment is paid successfully.
-* Fixed small issue for PHP 5.2 users.

-= 2.2.0 - 29/03/2016 =
+= 2.0.0 - 17/08/2015 =
-* Add integration with Mollie Customers API.
-* Use shorter transient prefix.
-* Update Mollie API client to v1.4.1.
+* Complete rewrite of our WooCommerce plugin to better follow WordPress and WooCommerce standards and add better support for other plugins.

 == Upgrade Notice ==